About this rental

 Follows industry health association: European Holiday Home Association (EHHA – Europe)

-Follows regional health guidelines: Measures to reduce infection (Spain)
+Follows regional health guidelines: Safe Tourism Certified (Spain)

 About David Carney